poojahooda22/material-ui/README.md

-This project is licensed under the terms of the
+This project is licensed under the terms of t
 [MIT license](/LICENSE).

 ## Security